The Immigrants: Plot summary

-Dan Lavette grows increasingly wealthy, but his happiness is short-lived.
+Dan grows increasingly wealthy, but his happiness is short-lived.
 After they have two children, Jean ceases to love him and grows cold to his advances.
-Dan hired a Chinese bookkeeper, Feng Wo, to assist him at the start of his business dealings, but only receives an invitation for dinner at Wo's house after several years.
+Dan hires a Chinese bookkeeper, Feng Wo, to assist him at the start of his business dealings, but only receives an invitation for dinner at Wo's house after several years.
 Because Jean shares her mother's distaste for other ethnicities, Dan attends alone.
 At the dinner, Dan enjoys the company of Wo's daughter, May Ling, laughing and feeling more at ease than he had since his first days with Jean.
 After visiting her a few times at the library where she works, Dan falls in love with May Ling.
 They engage in an affair and they have a child together.
 So that she may have all of his energies to herself, May Ling wants him to divorce Jean.
 Dan broaches the idea to Jean, but is flatly declined as divorce is not something the Seldon family participates in.
-Even after she discovers the affair and has trysts of her own, she will not divorce him and holds onto the marriage as a ploy for leverage.
+Even after she discovers the affair and has romantic meetings of her own, she will not divorce him and holds onto the marriage as a ploy for leverage.